-More purely than in any other example I can cite, these two groups of teenagers were enacting the two great mythic narratives of the twentieth century, myths that western culture had literalized since long before the Greeks and Hebrews created stories to name them.
+Myths are the stories we tell ourselves about ourselves.
+More purely than in any other example I can cite, these two groups of teenagers were enacting the two great mythic narratives that came to fruition in the twentieth century, myths that western culture had literalized since long before the Greeks and Hebrews created stories to name them.

 The American girls were either modern day maenads (from the same Greek root that gives us mania and manic), or they were bacchants.
 The bacchants willingly worshipped the god Dionysus in irrational, ecstatic trance.
 The maenads, by contrast, were the mythic women who went insane because they had refused to recognize him as divine.
-My book delves into the differences between them, and the cultural significance of their choices.
+Chapter Two of my book delves into the differences between them, and the cultural significance of their choices.
+Chapter Twelve speculates about how this eruption of energy led directly to the politics of the 1960s and the feminist movement.

-The German boys, sadly, were enacting the myth of the Killing of the Children,which I also address in detail in my book.
-They had been deluged with Nazi propaganda since early childhood and had been groomed by their elders to offer up their bodies in the great ritual sacrifice of modern, nationalistic war, to die for the fatherland.
+But the German boys, sadly, were enacting the myth of the Killing of the Children, which I address in Chapter Six.
+Most of them were sixteen or younger, having entered school in the early 1930s.
+They had been deluged with Nazi propaganda since early childhood and had been groomed by their elders to offer up their bodies in the great ritual sacrifice of modern, nationalistic war, to kill for the fatherland, or, perhaps more importantly, to die for it.

-Many of my readers may know that I often offer two poems during our poetry salons and rituals.
+Many of my readers may be aware that I often recite two poems during our poetry salons and rituals.
 These poems speak to these two myths.
-The conflict between them has been at the center of western culture for hundreds of years.
-We can see it today in every Occupy/police encounter.
+The conflict between them has been at the center of western culture for two thousand years.

 Be good to us, you girl-crazy goat!